 The bearings are a mild press fit into the frame.
 In aluminum frames only, it is recommend to either grease the pressed surfaces or to use a mild thread locker.
 This may seem contradictory, but the idea is to prevent future creaking if the cup were to move.
 The cartridge bearing is intended to be a permanent part of the adapter and the unit is replaced together.

-The Trek Bicycle Company uses a proprietary bottom bracket design on some model bikes.
-The crankset system is effectively the BB90 style, but it is not the Shimano Press Fit design (figure 11).
+The Trek Bicycle Company uses a proprietary bottom bracket design on some model bikes called the BB90.
+The crankset system is effectively the BB92 style, however the bearings themselves are different (figure 12).
 The bearings have no plastic retainer or cups.
-These bearings are a mild press fit into the bottom bracket shell, much like an IS Headset (Integrated Headset).
-The overall width of the shell is 90mm.
+These bearings are a mild press fit into the bottom bracket shell.
 The cartridge bearing are 37mm outside diameter and 24mm inside diameter to accept the Shimano Hollowtech II cranksets.
 For SRAM GXP cranks, the left bearing has a 22mm diameter.

 The cranks are removed with normal procedures.
 Use the BBT-90.3 driver to tap out each bearing.
 The bearing seat inside the shell cannot be removed.